Parsl/parsl/docs/faq.rst

        ``pip install --upgrade --no-binary pyzmq pyzmq``, which forces re-compilation.

 For the `HighThroughputExecutor` as well as the `ExtremeScaleExecutor`, ``address`` is a keyword argument taken at initialization.
-The example below is for the `HighThroughputExecutor`
+Here is an example for the `HighThroughputExecutor`:

 .. code-block:: python